Squiggy Rubio

-I first got started as a web developer by volunteering for local organizing collectives.
-I taught myself how to use the design software that the previous owner had installed on a used computer I bought, and soon started exploring and experimenting with open source platforms.
-This gave me enough confidence to offer to volunteer to help student organizations with their websites, such as the Women's Center on campus, leading to work opportunities from here.
-I started at my first full time job as a Drupal developer in 2007.
+Once upon a time, I taught myself how to use the design software installed on a used computer, and soon started exploring Open Source platforms.
+This gave me enough confidence to volunteer to help student organizations with their websites, such as the Women's Center on campus, leading to work opportunities.
+I started as a front end developer and web designer initially, but transitioned early on to a back-end Drupal developer role, then to full stack.

 After working with so many different teams over the years, I am able to consider different approaches and understand that there is no one way to build a Drupal website.
 This perspective gives me flexibility to adapt to various team's expectations and needs, as well as offer suggestions to improve existing processes.

-I also have experience working in worker-owned cooperatives, including a cooperative that I started more than 10 years ago.
+I also have experience working in worker-owned cooperatives, including a cooperative that I started.